Jake Westbrook: St. Louis Cardinals (2010–2013)

-Westbrook improved upon his 2011 performance by recording 13 wins before suffering an injury that kept him out of the last month of the season and missing the 2012 playoffs.
-He finished the 2012 season with a 13-11 record and a 3.97 ERA, his first season since 2004 with an ERA under 4.00 in a full season.
+In 2012, Westbrook finished 13–11 and had a 3.97 ERA in 28 starts.
+On August 21, he signed a contract extension with the Cardinals through the 2013 season.
+The deal included a mutual option for 2014.
+On September 9, Westbrook was sidelined with a strained right oblique.
+After suffering a setback, he missed the remainder of the season and playoffs.

-On July 24, 2013, Westbrook won his seventh game of the season, pitching seven innings while going 3–3 with a walk and a stolen base.
+On July 19, 2013, Westbrook went 3–for–3 as a batter, scoring two runs and driving in one, while also pitching 6 1/3 innings.
+This was Westbrook's first multi-hit game.

 On October 31, 2013, the Cardinals declined their $9.5 million option on Westbrook for the 2014 season, making him a free agent.
 Hampered by injuries after the All-Star break, Westbrook saw little action in the last months of the season and was left off the Cardinals post-season roster.
-Westbrook finished his Cardinal career with a 36-32 win / loss record and a 4.27 ERA over three seasons.
+He finished his Cardinal career with a 36–32 record and a 4.27 ERA over three seasons.

-On February 14, 2014, he announced his retirement from baseball.
+On February 14, 2014, Westbrook announced his retirement from baseball.

 Pitching style

 Westbrook was a sinkerballer, the pitch accounting for more than 60% of his total pitches.
 It sat in the low 90s, averaging about 91 mph.
 He also threw a slider/cutter in the mid-high 80s, as well as a changeup and curveball around 80 mph.
 Westbrook used his slider on both left- and right-handed hitters, but threw the curveball only to righties and the changeup only to lefties.

-In 2013, Westbrook added a split finger to his arsenal.
+In 2013, Westbrook added a split-finger fastball to his arsenal.